 It turns out burnt cloves were used as brow pencils back in the day.
 Just watch, it'll be all the rage in another hundred years or so.

 Probably perplexing over free verse vs. structured poetry.

 Outside, for the one performance this rainy day would allow.
 Due to a slippery stage they switched out a play for a musical review, played out closer to the audience to keep the instruments safe from the mist that was still falling.

-A huge shoutout to the whole Chowning family for letting me and my camera invade your workspace and observe your day!
+A huge thank-you to the whole Chowning family for letting me and my camera inhabit your workspace and observe your day!